 - Dust mop or sweep the floor for daily maintenance.
 This will keep the damaging grits that accumulated on the floor to a minimum.
 It is the grit that acts like sandpaper and destroys your floor finish.

 - Damp mop your floors to keep airborne soils from adhering to your floors.
 This will also remove spilled foods and drinks.
 Use only cold water and neutral detergents.
 General all purpose cleaners are too harsh for floors and act very much like a stripper in that period of time, you effectively wash off layers of floor finish.
 This will show up as a floor that has gone very dull or flat.
 No shine.
 When you are wet mopping, do not forget WET FLOOR SIGNS.

 - Spray buff high traffic areas regularly.
 This will keep the shine at it’s maximum.
 Use only a properly manufactured spray buff solution.
-Do not mix floor finish and water to create your own spray buff solution.
+Do not mix floor maintenance Coating and water to create your own spray buff solution.
 This will only end up glazing your pad.
 It will also be difficult to clean.
 Spray buffing should be done using a red pad and a 20 inch rotary disk machine.
 You should always have the nozzle on your spray bottle adjusted to fine mist.
 This will allow for a faster spread of the material, a faster drying of the material and therefore a quicker shine with less material being used.

 - Burnishing is a system that uses ultra high speed floor machines turning at 1000 rpm or more.
 This system requires that a restorer be used to lubricate the special pad.
 We recommend the use of restorers for burnishing to assist in lubricating the floor pad and to minimize the dust created when burnishing.